Bear in mind the value of investments can go down as well as up. You could get back less than you invest.

 How do stocks and shares ISAs work?

 While all stocks and shares ISAs share the same principle of investing your money for growth, they don’t all work the same way.
-For example, some will allow you to select your own investments, while others (like Wesleyan’s With Profits ISA and WUTM’s Unit Trust ISA) are invested in funds that are expertly managed on your behalf.
+For example, some will allow you to select your own investments, while others (like Wesleyan’s Stocks and Shares ISA and WUTM’s Unit Trust ISA) are invested in funds that are expertly managed on your behalf.

 This means that you don’t need to be an experienced investor to set up a stocks and shares ISA.